s3nthi/wobble/README.md

 ## How It Works

-1. The backend trains an RL agent to guess words based on feedback similar to Wordle™.
+1. The backend trains a Q-Learning agent to guess words based on feedback similar to Wordle™.
 2. The trained model serves predictions via a REST API.
 3. The frontend lets users play or get suggestions from the bot.